-In October 2014, the platform launched in the US, UK, and Canada amid huge anticipation.
-Backed by some of the biggest artists in the game (including Jay Z, Beyonce, Rihanna, Madonna, Kanye West) and packed with ad-free, high-quality, exclusive content fans were craving, Tidal was poised to start a revolution.
+In October 2014, Tidal launched in the US, UK, and Canada with enormous anticipation.
+Backed by Jay Z, Beyonce, Rihanna, Madonna, and Kanye West, packed with ad-free, high-quality, exclusive content, and promising to fix a broken music industry -- Tidal was poised to start a revolution.

-Years later, Tidal is struggling to stay alive, let alone change the industry as it promised.
-Even the most diehard music lovers, reviewers, and even the artists themselves are calling it quits.
-With subscriptions still sitting at a fraction of Apple Music’s and Spotify’s member base, and a new CEO taking office every few months, Tidal needs to make some major changes…or face the music.
+Years later, Tidal is struggling to stay alive, let alone change the industry as promised.
+Even the most diehard music lovers, reviewers, and the artists themselves are calling it quits.
+Subscriptions sit at a fraction of Apple Music's and Spotify's member base, and a new CEO takes office every few months.

-While there are tons of reasons it may be doomed to fail, the core of the problem lies in its flawed MVP.
+While there are plenty of reasons it may be doomed to fail, the core of the problem lies in its flawed MVP.
+Tidal tried to make a big splash right out of the gate instead of doing one small thing really well.

 A Minimum Valuable Product has a few key characteristics:

-After all, an MVP is just an experiment.
-As a product designer or developer, you’re essentially doing usability testing to see if your hypothesis is accurate.
-If even one of the four characteristics above is missing, the test results will be skewed, leading to biased decisions and potential product failure.
+An MVP is just an experiment.
+As a product designer or developer, you're essentially doing usability testing to see if your hypothesis is accurate.
+If even one of those characteristics is missing, the test results will be skewed, leading to biased decisions and potential product failure.

-It’s also crucial to constrain the MVP timeline.
-As people who like to “tinker” by nature, designers and developers could iterate forever, but customer feedback is like currency.
-Every day you’re not on the market is money lost on product discovery and development instead of gathering input.
+It's also crucial to constrain the MVP timeline.
+Designers and developers could iterate forever -- but customer feedback is like currency.
+Every day you're not on the market is money lost on product discovery and development instead of gathering input.

 The common misconception is that an MVP is all about stripping down a product to ship it as quickly and cheaply as possible.
-What about this feature or that one?
-Gone.
 UX design?
 No time for that, barely functional will do.
 The code?
-Just do it fast, and you can clean it up later.
+Just do it fast, clean it up later.

 Rather than helping products succeed, this is exactly how they fail.
 The most effective MVPs still maintain a high standard of quality when it comes to code, design, UX, and content.
 They simply limit the scope.

 Defining your target market is the first place to start during product discovery.
-There are tons of people you could help, but this market contains the people you want most and are most equipped to help.
-To start honing in on your target market, ask yourself and your team:
+There are tons of people you could help, but your target market contains the people you want most and are most equipped to serve.
+Ask yourself and your team:

 - Who could we help?